7aitsev/ansible-tuto/step-10/README.md

 is currently built for, you just can write `{{ inventory_hostname }}` in the Jinja template.

-Or if you need the IP of the first ethernet interface (which ansible knows thanks to the `setup` module), you just write: `{{
+Or if you need the IP of the first ethernet interface (which Ansible knows thanks to the `setup` module), you just write: `{{
 ansible_default_ipv4.address}}` (which is equivalent to `{{
 ansible_default_ipv4['address'] }}`). in your template.